Jan21493/Linkplay/persistant-hook.md

 cd /vendor/user
 ls -l
 ```
+The shutdown of "apcli0" does not work within the script, however it works a bit later if executed manually.

-So far, the device fetches the full version of busybook after each reboot.
+So far, the device fetches the full version of busybook after each reboot, but stores that binary in ramfs.
 With ***df*** command you can verify the free space on each of the file systems.